qnikst/prometheus-haskell/prometheus-client-extra/Readme.markdown

 |std dev              299.2 ps   (247.3 ps ..
 443.1 ps)      | std dev              579.5 ps   (326.9 ps ..
 996.0 ps)
 |variance introduced by outliers: 23% (moderately inflated)  | variance introduced by outliers: 49% (moderately inflated)
 ```

+## <a id="integer-gauge"> Integer gauge</a>

+Special gauge that shares API with it's ordinary counterpart, but it works
+with `Int` values instead.
+It allows to have more precise intention about the
+values and use efficient CPU instructions and 'inplace' implementation.

+Performace is basically 10% faster comparing to the ordinary Gauge, but it
+doesn't allocate memory when storing the values.